AngleProtocol/angle-docs/resources/user-guides/app-faq.md

 The goal of the protocol is to balance the size of open positions (demand for volatility) with the quantity of agTokens issued from collateral (supply of volatility) for each collateral/agToken pair.

-The protocol has a target ratio of its balance called the target hedge ratio.
+The protocol tracks the ratio for each pair between the amount hedged by HAs and the available amount to hedge.
+This ratio is called the hedge ratio, and the protocol aims for a target.
 When the current hedge ratio goes above this target, the protocol prevents HAs (traders) to open new leverage positions, which would increase this imbalance.

 ### Why can't I update or close my position?